 Merri-bek Council provides a Child Care Central Registration service for Derby Street Childcare Centre.
 Central Registration provides for an easy way for families to register your child in a number of services in Moreland.
 Parent’s can enrol children online or by completing the childcare application form and emailing Child Care Registration

 Prior to the lodgement of the registration form, please contact Derby Street Childcare Centre to make an appointment to visit the centre for a tour.
 Tours are conducted by appointment only.

 Fees are reviewed and set annually by the Centre’s Committee of Management in line with the Centre’s budget.
 The Committee is dedicated to keeping fees as low as possible.

 If accounts are more than 2 weeks in arrears we may refer your account to the Committee of Management.
-Fees are still payable for all absences due to illness, annual leave, rostered days off and Public Holidays.
+Fees are still payable for all absences due to illness, annual leave, and rostered days off.
 No fees are charged for Christmas close down period and educator training days.